Nûñnë'hï

-The Nunnehi (Cherokee: ᏅᏁᎯ (Nvnehi))are a race of immortal spirit people in Cherokee mythology.
+The Nunnehi (Cherokee: ᏅᏁᎯ (Nvnehi)) are a race of immortal spirit people in Cherokee mythology.
 In the Cherokee language, Nunnehi literally means "The People Who Live Anywhere", but it is often translated into English as "The People Who Live Forever", or simply "The Immortals".
-The Cherokee believed the Nunnehi to be a type of supernatural human being, completely distinct from ghosts and nature spirits, as well as from gods.
-In this sense, the Nunnehi(along with the Yunwi Tsunsdi, or "Little People" in the Cherokee language) are the Cherokee equivalent of fairies in traditional European folklore.
+The Cherokee believe the Nunnehi to be a type of supernatural human being, completely distinct from ghosts and nature spirits, as well as from gods.
+In this sense, the Nunnehi (along with the Yunwi Tsunsdi, or "Little People" in the Cherokee language) are the Cherokee equivalent of fairies in traditional European folklore.
 The belief in fairy-like beings is universal among all ethnicities, including all American Indian tribes.

-According to Cherokee folklore, the Nunnehi had many underground townhouses throughout the southern Appalachian Mountains, and they were particularly fond of high mountain peaks where no timber ever grew.
+According to Cherokee folklore, the Nunnehi have many underground townhouses throughout the southern Appalachian Mountains, and they are particularly fond of high mountain peaks where no timber ever grow.
 Hunters would often hear the Nunnehi in the mountains, singing and dancing and beating drums, but when they would go toward the sound, it would shift about and suddenly seem to be coming from behind them or from some other direction, so that the person hearing the sound would never be able to find where it was coming from.

+Legends

 The Dance at Nottely

 The Nunnehi only appeared to humans when they allowed themselves to be seen.
 When they did appear, they looked and acted just like other Cherokee.
 The Nunnehi were very fond of music and dancing, as are the Cherokee.
 One of the stories about the Nunnehi tells about four Nunnehi women who came to a town called Nottely and danced with the young men there for hours.
 Nobody knew that they were Nunnehi women; everyone thought they were just women from another village or town.
 As the women were leaving the dance, a group of men standing outside the townhouse watched the women walk down an open trail to the Nottely River.
 When the women reached the river they suddenly disappeared, with no apparent hiding place.
 It was then that the men realized that the women were Nunnehi.